Harbor Plan Committee

 The harbor is Gloucester's most valuable economic development asset and the continued commitment to planning for its future is a priority.
 Gloucester is experiencing a lot of momentum and change while still trying to address challenges posed by infrastructure needs, regulations, and climate change.
 The success of our local maritime economy is contingent upon looking at the unique aspects of Gloucester Harbor and the challenges and opportunities we face.
 This plan will be formulated in the context of the recent amendments to the DPA regulations and the challenges of climate change, to reinforce our seafood industry base, and to build on recent development successes in the marine research and development sector.

 To help guide and support this effort the Mayor has formulated a Harbor Plan Committee composed of a cross-section of interests and representative stakeholders.
+A project website has been developed in conjunction with the city's consultant and can be viewed at:

 Meeting Agendas & Minutes